someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 credential_source = Ec2InstanceMetadata
 ```

-The [role ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) should also be provided to the [worker](../concepts/components/worker.md) as `RESOTOWORKER_AWS_ROLE`.
+Note that the [role ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) must also be provided to the [worker](../concepts/components/worker.md) as `RESOTOWORKER_AWS_ROLE`.
 This role is assumed while fetching the list of resources in each sub-account when `RESOTOWORKER_AWS_SCRAPE_ORG=true`.

 :::